 When we had our first child, we were delighted to start our little family that we always wanted.
-In our plans, we always knew we wanted a second child.
+In our plans, we always knew we wanted to have two children.
 We did not want our daughter to grow up without a sibling, and be ‘alone.’
 Both my husband I come from big families, I have four brothers and sisters and he has three brothers.
 So we wanted to have two kids (at least).

 Now that we have our two little girls, we often get asked: ‘are you trying for a boy’?
 No, we are not.
 Not a boy, not a girl or nothing.
 Here is why we will only be having two children and why it feels right for us.
 To also set the scene each family’s size is their own business, this is only my view on our family.